xyproto/orbiton/README.md

 ## Known bugs

 * Sometimes, pressing return rapidly twice in a row makes the cursor jump up.
-* After resizing the terminal, the scolling may stop working and everything may be displayed wrong.
+* After resizing the terminal, the scrolling may stop working and everything may be displayed wrong.
 * Lines that are longer than the terminal width are not displayed correctly, and the cursor will not move to the end of them.

 ## Hotkeys